Autumn Seminar Speakers

 Jon Barnhart is a Director of Research Advisory Services at EAB, a global research, technology, and consulting firm working with education providers.
 He joined EAB in 2012 as a Research Associate, where he worked across the higher education membership forums conducting short-term research projects.
 Jon helped to launch the University Research Forum in the summer of 2015, and has led research projects for the forum on industry partnerships, international engagements, foreign interference, and research growth strategy.

 Prior to joining EAB, Jon worked for several political consulting and fundraising groups around Washington DC.
-He currently reside in Orange County, California.
+He currently resides in Orange County, California.

 Professor of Global Learning and co-director of the Centre for Global and Inclusive Learning, The Hague University of Applied Science